bjornregnell/AI-taking-over/README.md

 # AI-taking-over

-* A talk about AI by Björn Regnell in Swedish, explaining how ChatGPT works and discusses what we can expect in the future.
+* A talk about AI by Björn Regnell, explaining how ChatGPT works and discusses some consequences for higher education.
+The slides are in Swedish, but some AI translator might help you.

 * You can find the slides in pdf [here](https://github.com/bjornregnell/AI-taking-over/releases)